 The Trust does not have an audit committee.
 Any pre-approval and approval of all services performed by the principal auditor or any other professional service firms and related fees are granted by the Trustee.
-During the last quarter of the year ended December 31, 2021, Weaver and Tidwell, LLP served as the Trust's independent registered public accounting firm.
+During the year ended December 31, 2022, Weaver and Tidwell, LLP served as the Trust's independent registered public accounting firm.